 A recipient of the Promise Program may receive:

-Pell-eligible students are guaranteed to receive an annual estimated tuition discount package of approximately $8,475 for the 2020-2021 academic year or $8,684 [estimated] for the 2021-2022 academic year which will cover the cost of tuition and fees for the academic year (30 credits plus standard fees).
+Pell-eligible students are guaranteed to receive an annual estimated tuition discount package of approximately $8,684 [estimated] for the 2021-2022 academic year which will cover the cost of tuition and fees for the academic year (30 credits plus standard fees).

-To determine the award amount, the annual resident tuition and fee rate charged by UMFK (2020-2021 Academic Year: $8,475; 2021-2022 Academic Year [estimated]: $8,684) will be reduced by the amount of other student financial aid awards, which an applicant has or will receive for the academic year.
+To determine the award amount, the annual resident tuition and fee rate charged by UMFK (2021-2022 Academic Year [estimated]: $8,684) will be reduced by the amount of other student financial aid awards, which an applicant has or will receive for the academic year.
 These may include Pell Grant, a Maine State Grant, a Federal Supplemental Educational Opportunity grant, University Awards, and any other outside assistance identified specifically to pay tuition and fees.

 A recipient of the Promise Program may renew the award for a maximum of two academic years (fall and spring terms) of full-time undergraduate study in a program leading to an associate's degree, or four academic years (fall and spring terms) of full-time undergraduate study leading to a bachelor's degree.
 To renew the award for each subsequent year (after the initial application year), you must submit the Free Application for Federal Student Aid and complete his/her financial aid application by March 31 of the appropriate award year, as well as meet all other eligibility requirements.